aerosol/anxibits-hugo/content/post/2018-03-27-a-week-with-linux.md

 > [switching from Mac OS to Linux full time](/anxibits/post/2018-03-04-the-year-of-linux-desktop-part-1/).
 > Today, I'll try to describe all the gotchas and the surprises that really caught me off guard.

+> This post has been granted with a follow-up at: [Accessing your home computer remotely (now, months with Linux)](/anxibits/post/2018-07-14-accessing-your-home-computer-remotely/)

 ## The Hardware

 The idea to get a PC machine was born once a friend showed me the iMac Pro press